 Materiality recognizes that non-financial information is important in assisting investors in making sustainable investment decisions.
 In the spring of 2021, we conducted our first ESG materiality assessment.
-This featured as part of our work with consultants from Footprint to provide a foundation for the company's sustainability strategy.
 Following this, we identified and prioritized key sustainability areas that are both material to KM's activities and, in our view, essential for the harmonization of the triple bottom line: people, planet and profit.
+Parts of this strategy has since been reviewed in 2024.